alinourollahi/fortigate-automation/README.md

 # fortigate-automation

-This repo focuses on automating repetitive tasks on Fortigate firewalls.
-Each directory on this repository contains scripts for different goals.
-I tested all of the scripts on FortiOS 7+.
+This repository focuses on automating repetitive tasks on Fortigate firewalls.
+Each directory in this repository contains scripts for different goals.
+All scripts have been tested on FortiOS 7+.

-#
+---

-### manage_malicious_IPs
+## Directory: manage_malicious_IPs

-**"malicious IPs"** are IPs that you want to block on your Fortigate firewall. with the scripts of this folder, you can manager the malicious IPs on your Fortigate firewall.
+The **manage_malicious_IPs** directory contains scripts to manage malicious IPs on your Fortigate firewall.

+### Prerequisites

-Prerequisites: You need to do two things before running the scripts in this folder.
+Before running the scripts in this directory, make sure to complete the following steps:
-1- You must create an object_group with the name "Malicious_IPs".
-2- You must create a deny policy in your Fortigate firewall. (policy should be something like this: source_interface: any, destination_interface: any, source: Malicious_IPs, destination: all, action: deny)

-There are 3 scripts in this folder for managing Malicious IPs on your Fortigate firewall. "add_malicious_ips.py" for adding malicious IPs, "delete_malicious_ips" for deleting malicious IPs and "get_Malicious_IPs" for getting malicious IPs from your Fortigate firewall.
+1. Create an object group named **Malicious_IPs**.
+2. Create a deny policy in your Fortigate firewall with the following settings: (this is recommended setting but you can adjust it to your situation)
+   - Source interface: any
+   - Destination interface: any
+   - Source: Malicious_IPs
+   - Destination: all
+   - Action: deny

+### Scripts

+1. **add_malicious_ips.py**: Adds malicious IPs to your Fortigate firewall.
+2. **delete_malicious_ips.py**: Deletes malicious IPs from your Fortigate firewall.
+3. **get_Malicious_IPs.py**: Retrieves malicious IPs from your Fortigate firewall.

+---

+If you have any questions about this repo, you can reach me at alinourollahi777@gmail.com